devdatalab/paper-anr-mobility-india/README.md

 - Replication code for results in the paper (currently incomplete)

 The replication data can be found in [this Dropbox folder](https://www.dropbox.com/sh/bk0d3jbweoailzw/AACj1XIP-5Vzt5iYpXXq4y3ia?dl=0).
+(So far, you will find the local mobility estimates but not replication data.)

 ## Local Upward Mobility Estimates